Telefonorosso/l2boot/README.md

 # l2boot
 Amiga 600/1200 net-boot with a 3Com Etherlink III

-l2boot allows an Amiga 600 or Amiga 1200 to use and boot from an HDF image or physical disk hosted by Linux.
+l2boot allows an Amiga 600 or Amiga 1200 to mount and boot from an HDF image or physical disk hosted in Linux.

 The remote storage appears as: